troyc03/CSUF-Lagrangian-Double-Pendulum/README.md

 - **Numerical Analysis Techniques**: Techniques such as the Euler method and Runge-Kutta methods will be employed to approximate the system's solutions for visualization and data logging purposes.

 - **MATLAB Integration**: MATLAB will be used for symbolic math, solving differential equations with built-in solvers, and generating visualizations of the pendulum’s motion for comparison (NOTE: If you cannot properly integrate MATLAB with your Python IDE, then this requirement is optional.
-You can still run the simulation in Anaconda)
+You can still run the simulation in Anaconda and treat MATLAB as a separate environment to compare your calculations)

 ## Installation